DIGIfusion/enchanted-surrogates/README.md

 See `configs/tglf_config.yaml` for example configuration file.
 That which is commented `HPC`, `CODE`, `USER` refers to wether the config parameter is modified based on the HPC system used (e.g., `Mahti`), the simulation used (e.g., `TGLF`) or user, (e.g., specific directories).

 After modifying `SLURMrun.bash` to point to a specific configuration file, e.g, `tglf_config.yaml`, run with your slurm or local shell, e.g., `sbatch SLURMrun.bash`.
 This will dump `*.out` files for each worker specified in the config, while also dumping `run.out` for the nanny.
+The `SLURMrun.batch` creates a nanny, thus should be executed on an interactive node, not a compute node.
+The `run.py` nanny sets up `workers` (or equivilantly `jobs` as per below).

+Some extra notes on the config file:

+- `n_jobs` will modify the number of `sbatch` commands sent, each of which is a `worker` (worker resources defined in the config under `worker_args`)

 #### Submodules